This article is based on research presented at the UACES Graduate Forum Conference 2019.

 Our original question asked for solutions for how to secure the EU´s global actorness.
 A basic outline of decentring the EHRP shows that it has the potential to help change Europeans’ perspectives on themselves and to transform the character of the EU´s policymaking.

 The EU´s global actorness will be secured if vital policies prove effective.
 In the case of the EHRP, this means more dialogical, sensitive, openminded, collaborative and, importantly, less Eurocentric approaches.
 Decentring may serve as the necessary framework for identifying a practical path to these ends.

-The UACES Graduate Forum Conference 2019 was co-funded by the Erasmus+ Programme of the European Union.
 Please note that this article represents the views of the author(s) and not those of the UACES Graduate Forum, UACES, JCER, or the European Commission.
-The Commission and UACES cannot be held responsible for any use which may be made of the information contained therein.

 Patrik Taufar is a doctoral researcher at Masaryk University in Brno, focusing on human rights theory, historiography and policymaking with application to EU´s external policy.
 He studied political science at Masaryk University, Human Rights and Democratisation at Global Campus of Human Rights in Venice-Lido and European Studies at KU Leuven.
 He collected practical experience during internships within European Commission DG NEAR and OSCE/ODIHR, also he serves as international election observer with ODIHR Election observation missions.